YuqingCheng/WebDevHW01/README.md

 # WebDevHW01
-# This homework contains two nginx config files
+## This homework only contains two nginx config files